-- 2.5.11 For more detail on the full scope of physical resources and other support services see the review pages 44-49. - 2.5.12 However, the extent to which the future level of resources can be maintained or expanded is in some doubt in the current climate.
-This point is discussed in more detail in paragraph 2.5.7 above and in the 'Key Challenges' commentary on pages 28-29. - 2.5.13 But despite these and other uncertainties, Derby will continue to operate as effectively as possible in the prevention and alleviation of homelessness.
+- 2.5.10 In addition to physical resources there are a number of agencies and organisations across the statutory and non-statutory sector which provide advice, assistance and other support to homeless households or those at risk of homelessness. - 2.5.11 For more detail on the full scope of physical resources and other support services see the review pages 44-49 - 2.5.12 The extent to which the future level of resources can be maintained or expanded is in some doubt in the current climate.
+This point is discussed in more detail in paragraph 2.5.7 above and in the 'Key Challenges' commentary on pages 26-27. - 2.5.13 But despite these and other uncertainties, Derby will continue to operate as effectively as possible in the prevention and alleviation of homelessness.
 The next sections set out in detail how this will be achieved.